Adoption Health and Safety Guidance

 Some children placed for adoption will be developmentally immature and more likely to be at risk from hazards than their peers.
 Others will not have received appropriate guidance in this area from their birth parents and will be unaware of potential dangers.

-The adoption officer completing your assessment will have completed a health and safety assessment with you as part of this process.
+The adoption officer completing the assessment will complete a health and safety assessment as part of this process.
 Any significant issues identified will need to be rectified prior to a child being placed.

-There are a number of precautions which should be taken to ensure the safety of all members of your household.
+There are a number of precautions which should be taken to ensure the safety of all members of the household.
 The following is a basic guide:

 Carbon Monoxide (CO) is a poisonous gas that is produced when any fossil fuel such as gas, coal, oil or wood is burnt without enough oxygen.
 You can't see it, smell it or taste it so you don't know when it is present.